Back to home

 Pricing, contract & the pilot

-What Lucida costs, how the 45-day design-partner pilot works, and what the paths out and in look like.
+What Lucida costs, how the design-partner engagement works, and what the paths in and out look like.

-We're opening 10 design-partner slots with PHP and IOP programs who want to co-develop Lucida against their real payers and real clawback exposure.
-Design partners get 45 days of full Lucida access at no cost, weekly working sessions with the founder and our UR-experienced clinical reviewer, and lifetime preferred pricing if they continue after the pilot.
-In exchange, design partners give us access to de-identified notes and denial letters, participate in feedback sessions, and — if it works — let us reference them as a customer.
+We're working with a small number of design-partner programs in PHP, IOP, residential, detox, and SUD to co-develop Lucida against real payer mixes and real authorization workflows.
+Design partners get the diagnose + build phases at no cost, weekly working sessions with the founder and our UR-experienced advisor, and lifetime preferred pricing if they continue after the engagement.
+In exchange, design partners give us access to de-identified workflow detail and denial correspondence, participate in feedback sessions, and — if it works — let us reference them as a customer.

-What does Lucida cost after the 45-day pilot?
+What does Lucida cost after the design-partner engagement?

 Can we cancel?
 What happens to our data and reports?

 Yes.
-Design-partner pilots end automatically at 45 days unless you choose to continue — no card on file, no auto-charge, no opt-out required.
-If you don't convert, every risk report, exposure summary, and concurrent-review packet Lucida produced during the pilot is yours to keep.
-Your source data (notes, claims) is deleted from our systems within 30 days of pilot end, or sooner at your written request.
+Design-partner engagements end at the agreed milestone unless you choose to continue — no card on file, no auto-charge.
+Everything Lucida produced during the engagement — payer playbooks, workflow audits, concurrent-review packets, exposure reports — is yours to keep.
+Source data is deleted from our systems within 30 days of the engagement ending, or sooner at your written request.

 Related reading